Symbian9/qmapshack-doc-wiki/DocFaqMaps.md

 Consider the following hints:
 * Use `gdalinfo` to verify if the required VRT file provides proper information.
 Keep in mind that the VRT file is just an XML wrapper around your real raster map file.
 It stores a path to that file.
-If the path changes the VRT file has to be created again.
+If the path changes, the VRT file has to be created again.
-* If the map is loaded correctly QMS may suppress drawing the map because it would take too long.
+* If the map is loaded correctly, QMS may suppress drawing the map because it would take too long.
 In this case the map boundary is still visible as a black frame as shown on the left of the following images.